leecming82/jigsaw-multilingual/README.md

 Local validation is performed against the validation dataset.

 Alternative approaches (and modifications) to the baseline classifier include:
-(note that the baseline classifier approach has so far outperformed other approaches so far)
+(note that these modules aren't as tested as the baseline classifier and may require debugging)

 | Model | Comment |
 | ----- | ------  |